run-llama/llamacloud-demo/README.md

 # LlamaCloud Demo

+This repository contains a collection of cookbooks to show you how to build LLM applications using LlamaCloud to help manage your data pipelines, and LlamaIndex as the core orchestration framework.

 ## Getting Started

 1. Follow the instructions in the section below for setting up the Jupyter Environment.